-Questions to ask an advisor
+Questions to ask a financial advisor before hiring

 1. “Are you a fiduciary all the time?”

 While we know you probably care most about “fees,” we think the fiduciary question should be the first question because not every advisor is a fiduciary all the time.
 That’s because of how they’re paid.